 Hydrocarbon doser flow rate

-For in-use testing, the manufacturer shall additionally collect an OBD scan (i.e., snapshot of data) of all data stream parameters, all service mode data, and all tracked data (i.e., all data required in title 13, CCR, sections 1968.2g(4), g(5), and g(6)) at the beginning of the test sampling period, at any key-off events, and the end of each test sampling period during testing.
+For in-use testing, the manufacturer shall additionally collect an OBD scan (i.e., snapshot of data) of all data stream parameters, all service mode data, and all tracked data (i.e., all data required in title 13, CCR sections 1968.2 g(4), g(5), and g(6)) at the beginning of the test sampling period, at any key-off events, and the end of each test sampling period during testing.

-Include the following summary information after the manufacturer completes testing with the vehicle:
+Subparagraph (b)(5): [n/a]

+Subparagraph (b)(6): Amend as follows:

-For vehicles, identify the in-use thresholds for the 3B-MAW and MAW as described in these test procedures.
+Add the following: For vehicles, identify the in-use thresholds for the 3B-MAW and MAW as described in Part I, section I.4.1 of these test procedures.

-State whether the vehicle meets the vehicle-pass criteria in these test procedures.

-Identify how many vehicles the manufacturer has tested from the applicable test group and how many vehicles still need to be tested.

-Identify how many vehicles from a test group have passed the vehicle-pass criteria and the number that have failed the vehicle-pass criteria.
+Subparagraph (b)(6)(i): [No change, except the reference to § 86.1912(f) shall mean Part I, section I.4.1 of these test procedures.]

+Subparagraph (b)(6)(ii): [No change.]

+Subparagraph (b)(6)(iii): [No change, except the reference to § 86.1912(f) shall mean Part I, section I.4.1 of these test procedures.]

-If possible, state the outcome of testing for the test group based on the criteria in these test procedures.
+Delete subparagraph (b)(6)(iv).
+Replace with: If possible, state the outcome of testing for the test group based on the criteria in Part I, section I.4.4 of these test procedures.

-In the reports under this section, the manufacturer must do all the following:

-Include results from all emission testing required under these sections.

-Describe if any testing or evaluations were conducted to determine why a vehicle failed the vehicle-pass criteria in these test procedures.

-Describe the purpose of any diagnostic procedures conducted.

-Describe any instances in which the OBD system illuminated the MIL or set trouble codes.
-Also describe any approved actions taken to address the trouble codes or MIL.

-Describe any instances of misfueling, the approved actions taken to address the problem, and the results of any associated fuel sample testing.

-Describe any incomplete or invalid tests that were conducted under these sections.
+Subparagraph (c).
+Amend as follows:

+Subparagraph (c)(1) through (c)(6): [No change, except the reference to § 86.1912 shall mean Part I, section I.4.1 of these test procedures.]

-For Otto-cycle vehicles, show how enrichment operation was determined and used for data exclusion.
+Add the following requirement: For gasoline vehicles, show how enrichment operation was determined and used for data exclusion.

-Send CARB an electronic notification at iuvp@arb.ca.gov describing any voluntary vehicle/engine emission evaluation testing the manufacturer intends to conduct with portable in-use measurement systems on the same test groups that are being tested under these sections, from the time that test group was selected for in-use testing under these test procedures until the final results of all testing for that test group are reported to CARB under this section.
+Subparagraph (d): [No change, except that electronic notifications must be sent to CARB at iuvp@arb.ca.gov, and the reference to § 86.1905 shall mean Part I, section I.4.6 of these test procedures.]

-Send CARB an electronic notification at iuvp@arb.ca.gov within 15 days after the manufacturer’s initial review of the test data for a selected test group indicates that three vehicles have failed to comply with the vehicle-pass criteria.
+Delete subparagraph (e).
+Replace with: Send CARB an electronic notification at iuvp@arb.ca.gov within 15 days after the manufacturer’s initial review of the test data for a selected test group indicates that three vehicles have failed to comply with the vehicle-pass criteria.

-CARB may ask the manufacturer to send less information in the reports than specified in this section.
+Subparagraph (f): [No change.]

-CARB may require the manufacturer to send more information to evaluate whether the test group meets the requirements of this part, or to help inform potential decisions concerning testing.
+Delete subparagraph (g).
+Replace with: CARB may require the manufacturer to send more information to evaluate whether the test group meets the requirements of this part, or to help inform potential decisions concerning testing.

 MAW In-use Records

-Manufacturer must organize and maintain records as described in this section.
-CARB may review the manufacturer records at any time, so it is important to keep required information readily available.

-Keep the following paper or electronic records of in-use testing for five years after completing all the testing required for a test group:

-Keep a copy of the reports described in these test procedures.

-Keep any additional records, including forms created, and related to any of the following:

-The procurement and vehicle-selection process described in these test procedures, including the vehicle owner's name, address, phone number, and e-mail address.

-Pre-test maintenance and adjustments to the engine performed under these test procedures.
+§ 86.1925 What records must I keep?
+June 14, 2005.
+Amend as follows:

+References to “engines” shall mean “vehicles”.
+References to “engine families” shall mean “test groups”.
+References to “EPA” shall mean “CARB”.

+Subparagraph (a): [No change.]

+Subparagraph (b).
+Amend as follows:

+Subparagraph (b)(1): [No change, except the reference to § 86.1920 shall mean Part I, section I.4.9 of these test procedures.]

+Subparagraph (b)(2).
+Amend as follows:

+Subparagraph (b)(2)(i): [No change, except the reference to § 86.1908 shall mean Part I, section I.4.7 of these test procedures.]

+Subparagraph (b)(2)(ii): [No change, except the reference to § 86.1910 shall mean Part I, section I.4.8 of these test procedures.]